Svancara/FinDogAI/docs/backend-architecture/security-rules.md

         && request.resource.data.createdBy.displayName == resource.data.createdBy.displayName;
     }

+    // Schema version checking functions
+    // These functions ensure data integrity during schema migrations by preventing
+    // writes when migrations are in progress and enforcing version compatibility.

+    function getSchemaVersion(tenantId) {
+      // Retrieves the current schema version for a tenant
+      // Returns the schemaVersion field from the tenant document
+      // If the field doesn't exist, defaults to version 1 let tenant = get(/databases/$(database)/documents/tenants/$(tenantId));
+      return tenant.data.keys().hasAny(['schemaVersion'])
+        ? tenant.data.schemaVersion
+        : 1;
+    }

+    function isMigrationInProgress(tenantId) {
+      // Checks if a schema migration is currently running for a tenant
+      // Returns true if the migrations.inProgress field is set to true
+      // During migrations, most write operations should be blocked to prevent
+      // data corruption from schema inconsistencies
+      let tenant = get(/databases/$(database)/documents/tenants/$(tenantId));
+      return tenant.data.keys().hasAny(['migrations'])
+        && tenant.data.migrations.keys().hasAny(['inProgress'])
+        && tenant.data.migrations.inProgress == true;
+    }

+    function isSchemaCompatible(tenantId) {
+      // Checks if the tenant's schema version is compatible with client operations
+      // Currently allows schema versions 1 and 2
+      // Extend this list as new schema versions are released
+      // Incompatible versions should be handled by forcing client updates let version = getSchemaVersion(tenantId);
+      return version >= 1 && version <= 2;
+    }

+    function canWriteToTenant(tenantId) {
+      // Master check for write operations to tenant data
+      // Blocks writes if:
+      // - A migration is in progress (prevents data corruption)
+      // - Schema version is incompatible (prevents client/server mismatch)
+      // This should be used in all write rules for tenant collections return !isMigrationInProgress(tenantId) && isSchemaCompatible(tenantId);
+    }

     // User-tenant mappings (read-only for clients)
     match /user_tenants/{uid}/memberships/{tenantId} {
       allow read: if isAuthenticated() && request.auth.uid == uid;